Let’s take a look at our 10 Signs and Symptoms Your Dog is Overtired or Exhausted!

 Overly tired children often become hyperactive.
 With dogs, it’s just the same.

 Have you ever noticed that your dog gets particularly excited after a long hike or agility training session?
-In that case, it’s most likely that he’s overly tired.
+It’s highly unlikely that he’s still got some pent-up energy at that point.
+Instead, he’s likely had a bit too much action.

 I don’t know about you but I find it super annoying when Baloo’s overly excited so I try everything to avoid it!